AmadeusITGroup/amc/README.md

 Unit tests and benchmarks are provided.
 They can be compiled with **cmake**.

 By default, both will be compiled only if 'amc' is instantiated as the main project.
-You can manually force the build of the tests and benchmarks thanks to following flags:
+You can manually force the build of the tests and benchmarks thanks to following `cmake` flags:
 ```
 AMC_ENABLE_TESTS
 AMC_ENABLE_BENCHMARKS